 Joseph Pulitzer and William Randolph Hearst are often credited as the originators of yellow journalism as they battled each other to be New York City’s largest newspaper publication.

 This journalistic style caught the ire of many influential people, including President Theodore Roosevelt, who decried the newspapers.
 The publication of lies, deliberately misleading stories, and motivation for profits over integrity all characterized newspapers that engaged in yellow journalism.

 The journalistic style also had major repercussions when it came to political events in the United States.
-Yellow journalism is credited with playing a large role in leading the US into the Spanish-American War.
+Historians credit yellow journalism with playing a large role in leading the US into the Spanish-American War.

-While yellow journalism was used by newspapers to great effect in the 1890s, the style did not last forever as the public and nation shifted preferences to “real” reporting.
+While newspapers utilized yellow journalism to great effect in the 1890s, the style did not last forever as the public and nation shifted preferences to “real” reporting.